Privacy policy.

 Email: data@withintelligence.com

 With Intelligence has implemented appropriate technical and organisational measures to ensure our compliance with all applicable data protection laws.
-With Intelligence has formed a data privacy compliance committee reporting to our board and Chief Executive.
+With Intelligence has formed a privacy steering group, chaired by our General Counsel.

 Please let us know if you have any concerns about how we are handling your data.
 We will do our best to resolve the matter, but if we are unable to do so to your satisfaction you may make a complaint to our General Counsel (legal@withintelligence.com).
 All users in the UK also have the right to lodge a complaint with the appropriate supervisory authority.
 All complaints can be lodged with the ICO who can be contacted at https://ico.org.uk/make-a-complaint/